sapcc/absent-metrics-operator/README.md

 $ absent-metrics-operator --help
 ```

-You can disable the the operator for a specific `PrometheusRule` or a specific alert definition, refer to the [operator's playbook](./doc/playbook.md) for more info.
+The operator can be disabled for a specific `PrometheusRule` or a specific
+alert definition.
+Refer to the [operator's playbook](./doc/playbook.md) for
+more info.

 ### Metrics